BIT-IMD-Learning-with-AS/imd3901-term-project-nard/README.md

 This readme will be an introduction for your project.
 Please note how to use [Markdown formatting](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax), and some basic principles around [using Github](https://education.github.com/git-cheat-sheet-education.pdf).
 Please checkout the test asssignment "Git & Github Fundamentals" for more information.

 ## About This Project ##
-This project will be a VR experience programmed using HTML/CSS and the A Frame framework from Node.js.
+This project will be a VR storytelling experience, programmed using HTML/CSS/Javascript and the A-Frame framework from Node.js.
+We are bringing an Akwesasne story to life, which was created by students from Pathways to Indigenous Empowerment Program.
+This project is a collaboration between Algonquin College and Iohahi:io Akwesasne Education and Training Institute.

 ## How to Run This Project ##
 1. Download the zip file of our Github Repo.